 It is not uncommon for patients to experience some fluctuation in vision, dry eyes, redness, few floaters, mild irritation, and tearing throughout the post-operative period.
 Within the first 24 hours after surgery patients will have their first post-op appointment, then 1 week later, and a final post-op check 1 month after cataract surgery.

-If you recently had cataract surgery and think Intraocular Lens Implants are right for you, contact our Midwest City or Oklahoma City office today!
+If you have been diagnosed with cataracts, and would like to discuss intraocular lens options, contact our Midwest City office today!
 Call (405) 733-4545 to schedule a consultation.